Technology Is Increasing Efficiency Within the Warehouse

 Design

 The overall design of a warehouse can remove inefficiencies and maximize performance.
-When designing a warehouse, Penske analyzes several data sets, including the facility location and size, capacity and equipment.
+When designing a warehouse, Penske analyzes several data sets, including the facility location, size, capacity and available equipment.
 It also looks at cross-dock layout and scheduling, facility simulation modeling, process flow analysis, and labor and material-handling equipment utilization.
 That information enables Penske to create designs that ensure efficient material handling and economical storage while protecting people’s safety and product.

 Slotting

-Penske also works to understand how a location stocks and uses its inventory, which affects the required handling, racking, and processes within the building.
+Penske also works to understand how a location stocks and uses its inventory, which affects the required handling, racking and processes within the building.
 Slotting software works with the warehouse management system (WMS) to provide data-driven insights into the best slotting patterns.
-“The product that is the most often picked should be in the most efficient slot.
-As your products change and your demand changes for products, you want to update the layout,” Bushee said.

 Automation

 Technology can help automate the pickup and delivery process at the warehouse, reducing the amount of interaction needed.
-In the past, drivers would exit the truck and walk in with paperwork to learn where they needed to take the delivery.
+For example, historically, drivers would exit the truck and walk in with paperwork to learn where they needed to take the delivery.
 More recently, Penske has rolled out new technology that relies on scannable labels and a smartphone, so drivers don’t have to leave the truck.
-“With an automated process and a scannable label, we can facilitate that yard management process,” Bushee said, adding that while the goal was to minimize contact, the new process is increasing efficiency.

 Tasking

-Tasking technology can boost efficiency and optimize warehouse operations by reprioritizing tasks in a work queue in real time.
-Most warehouse management systems prioritize tasks by proximity or zone.
 “This sits on top of the WMS, runs in the cloud, and takes key data from the WMS to look at the work queue and reprioritize the work queue.
 The next task given is the one you need to do the most,” Bushee said.
 “It will drive efficiencies from the pick perspective and the replenishing perspective.”

 Vision Picking